 Earlier this week, the Congressional Budget Office (CBO) released a budgetary and economic score of the presumptive GOP plan to “replace” Obamacare.
-CBO concluded that not only will premiums fail to decrease, but will increase by 20-25% and 27 million more people would be uninsured.
-The Left is using this as proof that repeal of Obamacare is a net negative.
-In fact, this CBO score explicitly states that full repeal of Obamacare would decrease premiums, but only chose to score the GOP’s half-baked repeal, which retains Obamacare itself while repealing only the funding mechanisms.… Continue Reading
+CBO concluded that not only will premiums fail to decrease, but will increase by 20-25% and 27 million more people would be uninsured.… Continue Reading

 Written by Dr. Brian Joondeph

 Repeal and replace.
 That was and still is the Donald Trump promise for Obamacare.
 Congressional Republicans are ready to join in.
 Not that they haven’t been trying for the past six years, with over 60 attempts at repeal at the congressional level, all quickly dispatched by the Obama veto pen.